Developing Maker Mindsets in Vietnam

 Partner: Kidspire Vietnam is a nonprofit organization whose mission is to support children living in orphanages to take control of their own futures.
 Kidspire Vietnam’s innovative program features a student-centered learning environment and a curriculum focused on social-emotional learning, creativity, critical thinking, and innovative problem-solving.
 Their program has drastically increased children’s engagement in learning and career readiness.

-Project: In April 2020, a team of 10 Cadence volunteers virtually supported Kidspire staff.
+Project: From Feb-Sep 2020, a team of 10 Cadence volunteers virtually supported Kidspire staff.
 The team:

 - prepared Kidspire to host a global cardboard challenge in October,